 Aside from that, any competition or event requires that you sign up beforehand.
 Spaces are limited, so heading to the website can help ensure that you get in on time.
 Registration only takes a few minutes, and you’ll be able to reserve a space for you or your team.

 How To Get To Fur Rondy?

 Getting yourself to and from the event isn’t that complicated, considering it takes place in downtown Anchorage.
 Parking is extremely limited, and chances are you will have a difficult time if you aren’t carpooling.
 If you’re traveling from out of town and staying at a hotel, then we highly recommend just walking to the event.

 If you live further away, then you can also access a few shuttle stops that drive directly to the event.
 The shuttles provide free access to the Fur Rondy Festival site and even within the event grounds.
 Many travel sites also have limited packages or discounts on airfare for those looking to attend the event.

-The central hub for the event is located at 400 D Street and is open from 10 am-3 pm.
-For more information about parking downtown or the free shuttle routes, check the event’s official website here.
+The central hub for the event is located at 400 D Street and is open from 10 am – 3 pm.
+For more information about parking downtown, check the event’s official website here.